libra/website/docs/libra-protocol.md

     * [Move Technical Paper](), for a detailed technical understanding of Move.
 * [Glossary](glossary) is a quick reference for Libra terminology.

-> **Note**: In this document the term "State" or "ledger state" refers to the global state of the distributed-database that persists the Libra Blockchain.
+> **Note**: In this document the term "state" or "ledger state" refers to the global state of the distributed-database that persists the Libra Blockchain.
 “User” refers to an end-user who uses a Libra client to interact with the blockchain.
 “Blockchain” or “blockchain” refers to the Libra Blockchain.